 80% of every sale goes to the seller, 10% is distributed among the sfp holders, and 10% goes to Jubilee.
 If the seller and sfp holder are the same person (as is the case with all newly posted art), then they get the full 90%.
 Buyout Prevention Fees are split 70/30% between sfp holders and Jubilee.
 Stewards who resell their artwork get their initial deposit back in full so long as they do not resell the artwork for less than its listed price.
 Read our Payments Policy

 The seller picks the initial price of an artwork.
 Every subsequent sale increases the price by 25%.
 Price increases beyond this are voluntary attempts to gain or keep possession.

-Stewards are free to add or change the frame if present, but must have their framer submit a receipt to firstname.lastname@example.org
+Stewards are free to add a frame (or change it if it was included in the purchase), but must have their framer submit a receipt to firstname.lastname@example.org

 .
 The price paid will be added to the default price increase.